Education & Certifications

 August - December 2014

-Helped teach undergraduate psychology students how write clearly and efficiently for academia.
+Helped teach undergraduate psychology students how write clearly and efficiently for academia and publication

 McDaniel College Psychology Department — Student Research Assistant